Lawyer sues over portrayal as degenerate 'Rugrat' in 'Wolf of Wall Street'

 NEW YORK A lawyer has sued Paramount Pictures and the makers of "The Wolf of Wall Street" for $25 million in damages, saying he is portrayed as a toupee-wearing, degenerate drug user in the Oscar-nominated film.

-Andrew Greene, of New York, also wants the film based on the memoir of stock swindler Jordan Belfort, to be removed from theaters.
+Andrew Greene, of New York, also wants the film based on the memoir of stock swindler Jordan Belfort, to be removed from theatres.

 Greene claims the character of Nicky "Rugrat" Koskoff in the movie directed by Martin Scorsese was repeatedly ridiculed about his toupee and is shown as a person having no moral or ethical values.